Spotlighting Welders: The Muscle of Our Modern Workforce

 Above all, robots lack the creativity and artistry that make human welders such an asset.

-Welders are the past, the present and the future.
-We’ll always need them.
+Welders are the past, the present and the future - the demand for them will remain consistent.
+We’ll always need welders.
 No matter where the green industry leads us, welders will still be involved.
 When local governments address the infrastructure of aging cities, welders will be an integral part of the solution.

 Welders are the muscle, sweat and grit our country relies on to keep running strong.